olibartfast/object-detection-inference/README.md

 ## Run with Docker
 ### Building the Docker Image
-* Inside the project, in the [Dockerfiles folder](Dockerfiles), there will be a dockerfile for each inference backend (currently only onnxruntime)
+* Inside the project, in the [Dockerfiles folder](Dockerfiles), there will be a dockerfile for each inference backend (currently onnxruntime, libtorch)

 ```bash
 docker build --rm -t object-detection-inference:<backend_tag> -f Dockerfiles/Dockerfile.backend .